rindra/ProductTemplate/README.md

 4. add your code in Product.as
 5. compile, when ready set debug to false and upload to server.

-(6. create a thumbnail from you favorite 80s artist for your component)
+(6. create a thumbnail from you favorite 80s artist for maximum awesomness!)